sandra-calvo/watson-conversation-lab/README.md

 Now you can start creating your own intents, entities and dialog flow.

 Each workspace contains the following types of artifacts:
-- Intents: An intent represents the purpose of a user's input, such as a question about business locations or a bill payment.
+- **Intents:** An intent represents the purpose of a user's input, such as a question about business locations or a bill payment.
 You define an intent for each type of user request you want your application to support.
 In the user interface, the name of an intent is always prefixed with the # character.
 To train the workspace to recognize your intents, you supply lots of examples of user input and indicate which intents they map to.

-- Entities; An entity represents a term or object that is relevant to your intents and that provides a specific context for an intent.
+- **Entities:** An entity represents a term or object that is relevant to your intents and that provides a specific context for an intent.
 For example, an entity might represent a city where the user wants to find a business location, or the amount of a bill payment.
 In the user interface, the name of an entity is always prefixed with the @ character.
 To train the workspace to recognize your entities, you list the possible values for each entity and synonyms that users might enter.

-- Dialog: A dialog is a branching conversation flow that defines how your application responds when it recognizes the defined intents and entities.
+- **Dialog:** A dialog is a branching conversation flow that defines how your application responds when it recognizes the defined intents and entities.
 You use the dialog builder to create conversations with users, providing responses based on the intents and entities that you recognize in their input.

 As you add information, the workspace trains itself, so you don't have to do anything to initiate the training.

-1.3.1 Intents
+# Intents
 To plan the intents for your application, you need to consider what your customers might want to do, and what you want your application to be able to handle.
 Choosing the correct intent for a user's input is the first step in providing a useful response.
 The intents you identify for your application will determine the dialog flows you need to create; they also might determine which back-end systems your application needs to integrate with in order to complete customer requests (such as customer databases or payment-processing systems).

 Check this video to about creating intents: https://youtu.be/DmvN6ZJrZE4